CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Conclusion

 \section{Conclusion}

-In this work, we presented \sys, a guided parallel execution engine that allows straggling nodes and full nodes to keep up with the remaining system without relaxing the security guarantees.
-Depending on the workload \sys outperforms the optimistic execution engines by up to 30\%.
+In this work, we presented \sys, a modular framework that leverages execution hints to allow straggling nodes and full nodes to catch up without relaxing the security model.
+Depending on the workload \sys allows stragglers to execute blocks over 300\% faster.

-Furthermore, we created a set of realistic workloads that were constructed with the help of real-world data to evaluate the effectiveness of parallel execution engines in practice.
+We created a set of realistic workloads based on real-world data to help evaluate the effectiveness of parallel execution engines in practice.
+This allows comparing parallel execution engines of diverse ecosystems even if they use different virtual machines and smart contract languages.

-Finally, \sys opens the doors for a range of future work such as evaluating its effectiveness in the context of parallel execution engines such as Solana~\cite{solana} or Sui~\cite{sui} where client hints might be overly pessimistic.
+As such, \sys opens the doors for a range of future work such as evaluating its impact in environments with guided parallel execution engines such as Solana~\cite{solana} or Sui~\cite{sui} where client hints might be overly pessimistic.